lsst-sitcom/sitcomtn-163/index.md

 Multi-color red sequence members.
 From left to right we show the *g-i*, *r-i*, and *g-r* colors.
 ```

-When applying the color cuts to the entire sample, we remove 873 galaxies and remain with 57803 galaxies.
+When applying the color cuts to the  sample (within 0.5$^\circ$ of the BCG), we remove 873 galaxies and remain with 57803 galaxies.

 ## Photo-Z Selection

 Photometric redshift (photo-*z*) selection is another option to remove any objects that would not be lensed by the cluster and thus dilute the signal.
 Photo-*z*s were estimated using FlexZBoost (FZBoost) {cite:p}`Flexzboost1, Flexzboost2`, TreePhotoZ (TPZ) {cite:p}`TPZ`, k-Nearest Neighbors (kNN) {cite:p}`RAIL`, and Bayesian Photo-zs (BPZ) {cite:p}`BPZ` as implemented in RAIL {cite:p}`RAIL` using the 4 available bands *griz* on cModel fluxes.
 These estimators were chosen as kNN and BPZ will be provided by the Rubin project for future data releases while we expect FZB and TPZ to be readily available from the community.
-The estimators were trained on the same 4 bands in the ECDFS field and then applied to the cluster field.
+The estimators were trained on the same 4 bands in the Extended Chandra Deep Field South (ECDFS) field and then applied to the cluster field.
 We apply the same cuts as in {numref}`quality_table` and also require that width of the photo-$z$ estimate, $\sigma_z$, be small ($\sigma_z < 0.25$) for each object.
 Along with removing spurious and extremely faint objects, we remove objects that are likely causing large issues for photo-z estimators due to the missing *u* and *y* band.
-The redshift distribution, {math}`N(z)`, after applying these quality cuts is shown in {numref}`quality_cuts_nz` along with the location of our subsequent photo-*z* cut to remove cluster members which we place at $z = 0.37 = 0.22 + .15$ to account for wide error bars in photo-*z* estimates.
+The redshift distribution, {math}`N(z)`, after applying these quality cuts is shown in {numref}`quality_cuts_nz` along with the location of our subsequent photo-*z* cut to remove cluster members.
-This cut is placed on the central statistic of the technique which is mean for all techniques except kNN for which we use median due to implementation issues.
+That cut is placed at $z = 0.37 = 0.22 + .15$ where the additional $0.15$ acts as a buffer to help lower dilution from the cluster and is placed on mean photo-*z* estimate for all techniques except kNN for which we use median due to implementation issues.

 ```{figure} _static/quality_cuts_nz.png
 :name: quality_cuts_nz